initysl/ams/README.md

 ## Overview

-A modern,digital, automated attendance management system that leverages QR code technology to streamline the process of tracking attendance in educational institutions.This system eliminates manual attendance taking, reduces errors, and provides real-time attendance monitoring with comprehensive reporting capabilities.
+An automated attendance management system that leverages QR code technology to streamline the process of tracking attendance in educational institutions.This system eliminates manual attendance taking, reduces errors, and provides real-time attendance monitoring with comprehensive reporting capabilities.

 ## Features